SkylabCoders/bootcamp-summer2016/src/md/index.md

 ## <span class="icon-laptop"></span> HTML5+CSS3 Challenges

-- Fork and Clone the repo https://github.com/juanmaguitar/html5-css3-challengeshtml5-css3-challenges
+- Fork and Clone the repo https://github.com/juanmaguitar/html5-css3-challenges
 - Do the exercises suggested
 - Do different commits & `push` your changes to the remote repository when you complete the markup

-!SLIDE css3 small exercise
+!SLIDE css3 exercise

 ## <span class="icon-laptop"></span> CSS3 Challenges